azurelysium/monami/README.md

 ## Summary
 To monitor remote boxes, a client program in a remote box periodically sends a status message to the server.
 And the server maintains a list of active nodes.
 We can set an expiration used for distinguising available nodes with unavailable ones.

-Additionaly, each status message can contain a tag and a command execution output.
+Additionally, each status message can contain a tag and a command execution output.
 With using a tag, We can monitor various aspects of remote boxes separately.

 ## Architecture
 ![Image of Monami Architecture](docs/monami-architecture.png)